 Morning and Afternoon Caffeine

-Could you imagine waking up to a morning without your usual cup of coffee?
+Could you imagine waking up in the morning without your usual cup of coffee?
 Most people wouldn’t make it past the first week.
 Coffee and tea are items that will barter nicely, but don’t forget the coffee filters!

 Candy and Other Sweets